Family Immigration Lawyer in Chicago

 Who is Eligible for Family-Based Immigration?

-The family members that are eligible for family-based immigration in Chicago depends on whether you are a United States citizen or a lawful permanent resident.
+The family members that are eligible for immigration depends on whether you are a United States citizen or a lawful permanent resident.
 The information below outlines which of your family members may be eligible for family-based immigration based on your status.

 As a U.S. citizen, you may petition for your spouse, children (whether over or under 21, married or unmarried), parents, and siblings.
-Also, you may petition for a specialized fiancé(e) visa if you are engaged to a foreign national living abroad.
+Also, you may petition for a specialized fiancé(e) visa if you are engaged to a foreign nationals living abroad.
 Also, some spouses and children are eligible for a K-3 or K-4 Nonimmigrant Visa while a Petition for Alien Relative for permanent residence is pending.

 Individuals who have a green card have more limited options when it comes to family-based immigration petitions in Chicago, Illinois.
 They may file a petition for their spouse, unmarried children under 21, or an unmarried son or daughter of any age.